National Museum of Art of Romania

 Recognized today as one of the most renowned Romanian sculptors after Brâncuși, Ovidiu Maitec is an artist who evolved beyond his era: born in 1925 and trained in the epoch of socialist realism, at the beginning of the ‘60s he had the revelation of the perforated form, which would consecrate him definitively as “the sculptor who introduced light into the material”, as Mircea Eliade pointed out.
 The exhibition aims, at the same time, to portray the exceptional destiny of an artist – Sultana Maitec – who decided a spectacular break from the dominant figurative trend of the era, opting for the non-figurative painting in the technique of gold leaf.

-Wood Gold Vivid proposes a contemporary perspective on the two artists’ creation, in dialogue with a new artistic language: photography.
+Wood Gold Vivid proposed a contemporary perspective on the two artists’ creation, in dialogue with a new artistic language: photography.
 Stéphane Maitec, the son of the two artists, has been working, since 2002, together with Dana Maitec: an artist duo, who have built an impressive international career in artistic photography.
 In this exhibition, the artist duo present a visually spectacular experiment in their new series, Reflections, which brings to foreground, by means of a fascinating game of reflections, a new fluid artistic genre – art mirroring vivid – and a new approach on light.

 #Kultpop by Loredana Negrilă @ TVR1